-High standards of living and an expanding global population are increasing the scarcity of our natural resources.
-The ready availability of biotic and abiotic resources is, however, fundamental for human development, supplying people’s needs, and safeguarding nature.
+Natural resources are elementary for humans and nature.
 What in some cases is an already irreversible reduction in natural resources is brought about by enormous population growth, climate change, and intensified resource consumption driven by new technologies.
-The consequences are now perceived worldwide and call for the development of processes and methodologies that promote sustainable land management and the prudent use of resources.
+The consequences are perceived worldwide and call for sustainable resource management, which can be reinforced with earth observation methodologies.